carneliansearch/carneliansearch.com/src/insights/a-truly-global-search.md

 case_study:
   is_case_study: true
   introduction: "Carnelian Search worked with the board of Langham Partnership in
     their search for a new International Director.
-It was a privilege to serve with this inspiring and mission-minded group of people. "
+It was a privilege to work with this inspiring and mission-minded group of people. "
   quote: "Without the expert help of Carnelian Search and Allan Beckett in
     particular, we at Langham Partnership would not have found our new